Roasted Eggplant is the Key to Easy Prep

-If you can’t find ricotta salata, you can substitute feta cheese, but because feta is saltier and has more tang, we recommend soaking it in water for an hour to mellow its flavor.
+RICOTTA SALATA: This firm, salted ricotta is the traditional cheese for pasta with eggplant in Sicily.
+Its mild, slightly tangy flavor complements the tomato sauce and roasted eggplant well.
+If you can’t find it, you can substitute feta cheese.
+Since feta is saltier and tangier, we recommend soaking it in water for an hour to mellow its flavor.

 How to Make Pasta alla Norma